plyoung/firefox_theme/README.md

 - toolkit.legacyUserProfileCustomizations.stylesheets > true
 - browser.compactmode.show > true

-In Floorp my browser theme is set to "Firefox Proton UI" but other will probably also work. in Firefox it is set to the default dark theme.
+In Floorp my browser theme is set to "Firefox Proton UI" but other will probably also work.
+In Firefox it is set to the default dark theme.